BSc, MSc, PhD

 CURRENT OPPORTUNITIES to join the Lab

-At the moment there are two opportunities to join the lab as a PhD student through competitive DTP scholarships that are open to international applicants - see details below.
-In addition to these, I am always available to discuss other options for prospective PhD students and also for MRes students or postdocs to secure their own funding to join the Lab and support their research.
-If you are interested please contact me by email: your CV and a brief statement of interests are always a great start.
+At the moment all opportunities to join the lab as a PhD student through competitive DTP scholarships are closed.
+However, I am always available to discuss other options for prospective PhD students and also for MRes students or postdocs to secure their own funding to join the Lab and support their research.
+If you are interested please contact me by email (email@example.com): your CV and a brief statement of interests are always a great start.

-1) The first project is on the "Importance and sustainability of endangered communities of bee pollinators in the machair, a changing coastal ecosystem".
-This is a 3.5 years CASE project, part of a competition funded by QUADRAT NERC DTP and the Bumblebee Conservation Trust and in collaboration with Dr Paul Williams (Queen's University Belfast), Dr Lesley Lancaster (University of Aberdeen) and Prof Robin Pakeman (The James Hutton Institute).
-Prospective candidates can find full details about the project, including criteria and eligibility, on FindAPHDor on the QUADRAT website.
-Deadline to apply to this program is Wednesday, December 01, 2021.
+The first project, "Importance and sustainability of endangered communities of bee pollinators in the machair, a changing coastal ecosystem", is a CASE partnership funded by NERC QUADRAT and the Bumblebee Conservation Trust.
+Tegan Gaetano is leading this research, in collaboration with Dr Paul Williams (Queen's University Belfast), Dr Lesley Lancaster (University of Aberdeen), Professor Robin Pakeman (James Hutton Institute, Aberdeen) and the Bumblebee Conservation Trust.

-2) The title of the second project is "Identifying the link between viral infections and foraging behaviour in the honeybee brain".
-This is a 4 year PhD project, part of a competition funded by EASTBIO BBSRC DTP and in collaboration with Dr Alan Bowman (University of Aberdeen) and Dr Mark Barnett (University of Edinburgh, Roslin Institute).
-Prospective candidates can find full details about the project, including criteria and eligibility, on FindAPHD and on the EASTBIO website.
-Deadline to apply to this program is Thursday, December 16, 2021.
+The third project "Identifying the link between viral infections and foraging behaviour in the honeybee brain" is funded by EASTBIO and is lead by Tesni Houlston, in collaboration with Dr Alan Bowman (University of Aberdeen) and Dr Mark Barnett (Roslin Institute).

 The evolution of the honeybee waggle dance: a population genomics approach.
 This is a Distance Learning PhD project led by Simon Loughran and under the co-supervision of Dr Kara Layton (University of Aberdeen).
 This project aims to characterize the evolution of the honeybee waggle dance at the genetic level.
 Simon will investigate whether key genes associated with the performance of this behaviour are under positive selection in populations of honeybees that are exposed to a range of different environments, from native tropical forests to rural and urbanized environments in Europe and North America.
 Simon will use open access genomic data and will interrogate them with the most advanced bioinformatic tools currently available.